HACC2021/astruhoids/README.md

 ### Application Design

-Boogie Boarders is based upon [meteor-application-template-react](https://ics-software-engineering.github.io/meteor-application-template-react/) and [meteor-example-form-react](https://ics-software-engineering.github.io/meteor-example-form-react/).
-Please use the videos and documentation at those sites to better acquaint yourself with the basic application design and form processing in Boogie Boarders.
+Holoholona is based upon MATRP extension of [meteor-application-template-react](https://ics-software-engineering.github.io/meteor-application-template-react/).

 ## Security Privacy
 Our app includes a form that anyone can fill out and submit and one of the submitted fields is publicly available to see.
 This does create a concern for XSS if someone were to try to embed a malicious script in this publicly accessible field.
 However, React does take care of this for us since it auto-escapes displayed text.
 E.g., if someone were to attempt to embed <script> tags, they would not be interpreted as such.